AGLExport/drm-lease-manager/README.md

     drm-lease-manager [<path DRM device>]

-If no DRM device is specified, `/dev/dri/card0` will be used.
+If no DRM device is specified, the first available device capabale of modesetting will be used.
 More detailed options can be displayed by specifying the `-h` flag.

 ### Dynamic lease transfer